 Figure 1.
-Average Daily Turnover in the Global OTC Market, in April (trillions of USD)
+Average Daily Turnover in the Global OTC Market, in April

 Notes: For both FX and IRDs, daily turnover is net-net, that is, adjusted by the BIS for local and cross-border inter-dealer double-counting.
 FX turnover includes both spot and derivatives transactions.